A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

-where the infimum is taken over admissible noninteracting $N$-electron states $\Phi$ with density $\rho_\Phi=\rho_{\mathrm{tar}}$.
+where the infimum is taken over such determinants with density $\rho_\Phi=\rho_{\mathrm{tar}}$.
 Thus inverse KS theory is not, at core, an unconstrained search for a potential.
 It is the study of the constrained minimization problem that defines the noninteracting kinetic energy at a prescribed density \cite{Levy1979,Lieb1983}.

 To analyze \eqref{eq:Ts_rhotar}, one introduces the density constraint explicitly and studies the associated Lagrangian.
-Writing the constraint abstractly as $\rho_\Phi=\rho_{\mathrm{tar}}$, together with the usual orthonormality constraints on the occupied orbitals underlying $\Phi$, one is led formally to
+Writing the constraint as $\rho_\Phi=\rho_{\mathrm{tar}}$ and imposing orbital orthonormality gives, formally,

 where $v_\mathrm{s}$ is the multiplier associated with the density constraint and $\Lambda$ collects the orbital orthonormality multipliers.

 Stationarity with respect to the orbitals yields the familiar Euler--Lagrange structure